96-LB/RiftOfTheNecroManager/README.md

 # Rift of the NecroManager
-This project is a mod for Rift of the NecroDancer which adds a settings menu for viewing and configuring BepInEx mods.
+This project is an unofficial mod manager for Rift of the NecroDancer.
+In addition to providing a centralised version control system and other utilities for mod developers, it adds a settings menu for viewing and configuring installed BepInEx mods.
 Supported configuration options can be modified directly in-game without the need to manually edit hard-to-manage configuration files.

 > [!WARNING]
 > BepInEx mods are <ins>**not officially supported**</ins> by Rift of the NecroDancer.
 If you encounter any issues with this mod, please open an issue on this GitHub repository, and do not submit reports to Brace Yourself Games!